 We generate a significant amount of our revenue in the U.S., Japan, Germany, France, and the United Kingdom.
-Our revenue was negatively impacted by foreign exchange rate changes during the three months ended April 30, 2014, as compared to the same periods in the prior fiscal year.
-Had applicable exchange rates from the three months ended April 30, 2013 been in effect during the three months ended April 30, 2014 and had we excluded foreign exchange hedge gains and losses from the three months ended April 30, 2014, ("on a constant currency basis"), net revenue would have increased 5% during the three months ended April 30, 2014, as compared to the same period in the prior fiscal year.
+Our revenue was negatively impacted by foreign exchange rate changes during the three and nine months ended October 31, 2014, respectively, as compared to the same periods in the prior fiscal year.
+Had applicable exchange rates from the three months ended October 31, 2013 been in effect during the three months ended October 31, 2014 and had we excluded foreign exchange hedge gains and losses from the three months ended October 31, 2014 ("on a constant currency basis"), net revenue would have increased 12% during the three months ended October 31, 2014 as compared to the same period in the prior fiscal year.
+Had applicable exchange rates from the nine months ended October 31, 2014 as compared to the same period in the prior fiscal year.
+Had applicable exchange hedge gains and losses from the nine months ended October 31, 2014 and had we excluded foreign exchange hedge of the same period in the prior fiscal year.
+Had applicable exchange hedge gains and losses from the nine months ended October 31, 2014, net revenue would have increased 10% on a constant currency basis during the nine months ended October 31, 2014, as compared to the same period in the prior fiscal year.

-Our total spend, defined as cost of revenue plus operating expenses, during the three months ended April 30, 2014 increased 13% on an as reported basis as compared to the same period in the prior fiscal year.
-Had applicable exchange rates from the three months ended April 30, 2013 been in effect during the three months ended April 30, 2014 and had we excluded foreign exchange hedge gains and losses from the three months ended April 30, 2014, total spend would have been minimally impacted by foreign exchange rate changes and would have increased 13% on a constant currency basis compared to the same period in the prior fiscal year.
+Our total spend, defined as cost of revenue plus operating expenses, during the three months ended October 31, 2014, was positively impacted by foreign exchange rate changes.
+Total spend increased 24% on an as reported basis as compared to the same period in the prior fiscal year but had applicable exchange rates from the three months ended October 31, 2013 been in effect during the three months ended October 31, 2014 and had we excluded foreign exchange hedge gains and losses from the three months ended October 31, 2014, total spend would have increased 25% on a constant currency basis compared to the same period in the prior fiscal year.